-Keywords: Petroselinum crispum, phenylhydrazine, Anemia, Antianaemia, haematological parameters.
+Keywords: Petroselinum crispum, phenylhydrazine, Anemia, Antianaemia, haematological parameters, Wistar Strain.

 1. INTRODUCTION

 Anemia is the most common form of micronutrient deficiency worldwide.
 According to the World Health Organization (WHO), approximately 50% of anemia cases are due to iron deficiency as well as deficiencies in certain vitamins and minerals (vitamins B9, B12, A and copper).
 Also, more than 1.62 billion individuals are anemic worldwide (WHO, 2005).
-In Africa and Asia, anemia is responsible for 3.7% to 12.8% of maternal deaths during pregnancy and childbirth (Khan and al., 2006).
+In Africa and Asia, anemia is responsible for 3.7% to 12.8% of maternal deaths respectively, during pregnancy and childbirth (Khan and al., 2006).

+Problemetic?

 Despite the advent of modern medicine, the use of plants for therapeutic purposes remains the main source of primary health (Khalil and al., 2007; Manda and al., 2017).
 The WHO estimates that in Africa more than 80% of populations use plants for health care (WHO, 2002).
-Studies conducted in several regions of Côte d'Ivoire have reported that more than 90% of the population uses traditional medicine for their primary health care (Manda and al., 2017).
-The use of therapeutic plants is booming due to its geographical, economic and cultural accessibility (WHO, 2005).
-Among these plants are those of the Apiaceae family.
-This family includes condiment plants, used as an important supplement to the human diand and an alternative source in the treatment of several pathologies (Naouel, 2015).
-Petroselinum crispum Commonly known as parsley, it is one of the culinary herbs belonging to this family.
-It is used for the treatment of skin diseases, dysmenorrhea, kidney diseases, to alleviate bad breath and to heal wounds (Katzer and al., 2007; Aljanaby, 2013).
+More over, studies conducted in several regions of Ivory Coast have reported that more than 90% of the population use traditional medicine for their primary health care (Manda and al., 2017).
+The utilization of therapeutic plants is booming due to its geographical, economic and cultural accessibility (WHO, 2005).
+Among these plants are those of the Apiaceae family, which includes condiment plants, used as an important supplement to the human and and an alternative source in the treatment of several pathologies (Naouel, 2015).
+Petroselinum crispum, commonly known as parsley, is one of the culinary herbs belonging to this family.
+It is used for the treatment of dysmenorrhea, skin and kidney diseases, as well as to alleviate bad breath and to heal wounds (Katzer and al., 2007; Aljanaby, 2013).
 It is also used against diabandes, hypertension, as a diurandic, anti-inflammatory and anemia (Tossou and al., 2008; Benítez and al., 2010; Savikin and al., 2013).
 The question therefore arises as to whandher the antianemic effects of Petroselinum crispum leaves are scientifically proven in mammals?
 Thus, this study was carried out with the aim of evaluating the antianemic effect of the aqueous extract of Petroselinum crispum (Apiaceae) leaves in rats.

 2. material and mEthods